bodrovis/Lok-Actions/README.md

     - cron: "0 0 * * *"
 ```

-In this example, the workflow will now run every day at midnight.
+In this example, the workflow will run every day at midnight.
 If you need help creating the right schedule, check out this [cron expression generator](https://crontab.guru/).

 A few things to keep in mind:

-* Scheduled workflows always run on the latest commit from the default or base branch.
+- Scheduled workflows always run on the latest commit from the default or base branch.
-* The minimum interval for running scheduled workflows is every 5 minutes.
+- The minimum interval for running scheduled workflows is every 5 minutes.
-* You can use `if` conditions to skip specific times: `if: github.event.schedule != '30 5 * * 1,3'`.
+- You can use `if` conditions to skip specific times: `if: github.event.schedule != '30 5 * * 1,3'`.
-* Watch out for [GitHub Actions quotas](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+- Watch out for [GitHub Actions quotas](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
 On the Free plan, you get 2000 minutes per month.